-So for any art lovers, the Borghese Gallery is one of Rome’s most impressive attractions.
+So for any art lovers, this place is one of Rome’s most impressive attractions.
 But if you want to make the most of your visit, it’s worth planning ahead.
 Here’s everything you need to know about visiting the Borghese Gallery, including the Borghese Gallery hours, exhibitions and how to get tickets.

 How to get to the Borghese Gallery ?

-The Borghese Gallery is located in Villa Borghese, so you’ll need to walk through the beautiful gardens to reach it.
+The Borghese Gallery is located in Villa Borghese, so you’ll need to walk through the beautiful Villa Borghese gardens to reach it.

 To reach the Villa Borghese and the gallery, you can use Rome’s public transport.
 It’s affordable and reliable, and you’ll get to travel like a local.
 You can opt for a 72-hours public transport card that also include a one-way airport transfer from Ciampino.

-The easiest way to get to the Borghese Gallery is to take a bus from the city centre.
+The easiest way to get to there is to take a bus from the city centre.
 From Termini station, you can take bus 910.
 You’ll need to get off at the fifth stop: Pinciana/Museo Borghese.